lightninglabs/lightning-terminal/README.md

 For `faraday`:

-- the standalone `faraday` daemon does not load configuration from file, but you can now store the parameters into the `lnd.conf` file that `shushtar` uses.
+- the standalone `faraday` daemon does not load configuration from a file, but you can now store the parameters into the `lnd.conf` file that `shushtar` uses.
 Just add the `faraday.` prefix to each of the configuration parameters.

   Before: (from command line)
   ```
   $ faraday --min_monitored=48h
   ```
   After: (in `lnd.conf`)
   ```
   [Faraday]
   faraday.min_monitored=48h
   ```

 - if you use command line arguments for configuration, add the `faraday.` prefix to each argument to `shushtar`

   Before:
   ```
   $ faraday --min_monitored=48h --debuglevel=debug ...